learnk8s/learnk8s.io/_blog/why-kube/index.md

 They could finally focus on releasing features rather than fighting each other.

+They could finally talk rather than dumping responsabilities to one another.

-Imagine having new functionality released around the clock.
+And you could finally smile at features shipped around the clock.

-On a hourly basis.

-Wow!

-If you were to start all over again and could transform your organisation you could definetely do that.
+If only!

-Alongside cutting your cloud provider bill, of course.
+If only you could also cut your cloud provider bills too!

-You still don't want to pay for all of the operating systems or the resources you don't use.

-That could really help you cost optimisation strategy

-And it could finally boost collaboration between the teams.
+Paying for something that you don't use still hurts.

 Less spending, quicker iterations and delivery.

-Sounds too good to be true.

-_Does this technology exist?_
+If only.

+_Maybe there's something you can do._

 # Virtual machine on a diet